program-sam/Hitomezashi-Stitch-Patterns-Generator/README.md

 # Hitomezashi Stitch Patterns Generator
-Generates procedural Hitomezashi stitch patterns based on your input
+Generates procedural Hitomezashi stitch patterns based on your input.

 The Numerphile YouTube channel uploaded a v[ideo about Hitomezashi stitch patterns](https://www.youtube.com/watch?v=JbfhzlMk2eY "ideo about Hitomezashi stitch patterns").
-It inspired me to play around with programming all different kinds of stitch patterns.
+It inspired me to mess with programming all different kinds of stitch patterns.
 Have fun playing around!